We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 The FDA has approved only one CBD product called

 According to the authors, CBD oils had more accurate labeling than tinctures and vaping formulas.

 However, most reputable CBD manufacturers will provide third-party lab results to their customers.

-Consumers should always use caution when shopping for CBD, especially high potency products.
+People should always use caution when shopping for CBD, especially high potency products.
 High-potency CBD products can be inaccurately labeled.
 Some products may not even contain CBD.

-Some CBD products may contain enough THC to produce a positive result in a drug test.
+Additionally, some CBD products may contain enough THC to produce a positive result in a drug test.

-However, more high-quality, controlled trials are needed to verify the medical applications of CBD.
+However, more high quality, controlled trials are needed to verify the medical applications of CBD.

 People who currently use CBD products but feel they may benefit from stronger alternatives can use this article for guidance.
 People who have never used CBD but are interested in giving it a try should start with a low dose and gradually work their way up to more potent products.

 People should also discuss CBD with a doctor, as it might interact with medications and supplements.